 - Distinction Without a Difference: When Castiel uses his powers to adorn Dean and Sam with Enochian sigils that will hide them from all angels.Dean: What, did you just brand us with it?!Castiel: No, I carved it into your ribs.

 - The End of the World as We Know It: With the seals broken and Lucifer free, the Apocalypse has officially started.

 - Everything Trying to Kill You: Dean and Sam are wanted by pretty much all of Heaven and Hell.

-- Gender Bender: Lucifer, a male-gendered archangel, takes the form of a woman in his vessel's dream.
+- Gender Bender: Lucifer, a male-gendered archangel, takes the form of his vessel's dead wife in a dream.